-To gain insight into the molecular mechanisms driving prostate tumor progression, and to devise novel therapeutic strategies, we routinely sequence prostate tumor genomes and/or transcriptomes from selected patients.
-This approach led to the finding that the neuroendocrine small cell carcinoma presented in this study had a homozygous MTAP-CDKN2A deletion as shown by MPS and confirmed by aCGH (Fig. 2).
-The absence of MTAP in the tumor motivated experimentation to determine whether it might respond to a therapeutic strategy first advanced by Lubin and Lubin (15), based on use of a high dose of a purine analogue, such as 6-TG, in combination with MTA.
-In normal host cells this combination competitively inhibits conversion of 6-TG to its toxic nucleotide and as such can protect the host from 6-TG toxicity.
-But in MTAPdeficient tumor cells, MTA does not protect the tumor from 6-TG toxicity, and the tumor is inhibited or is killed.
-This selective strategy was previously found to be effective for treatment of the human T-cell leukemia, CCRF-CEM, in a mouse xenograft model, whereas the host mouse tissues were protected by MTA from 6-TG toxicity (13).
+To gain insight into the molecular mechanisms driving prostate tumour progression, and to devise novel therapeutic strategies, we routinely sequence prostate tumour genomes and/or transcriptomes from selected patients.
+This approach led to the finding that the NE small cell carcinoma presented in this study had a homozygous MTAP-CDKN2A deletion as shown by MPS and confirmed by aCGH (Fig. 2).
+The absence of MTAP in the tumour motivated experimentation to determine if it might respond to a therapeutic strategy first advanced by Lubin and Lubin (15), based on use of a high dose of a purine analog, such as 6-TG, in combination with MTA.
+In normal host cells this combination competitively inhibits conversion of 6-TG to its toxic nucleotide and as such can protect the host from 6-TG toxicity, and the tumour is inhibited or is killed.
+This selective strategy was previously found to be effective for treatment of the human T-cell leukemia, CCRF-CEM, in a mouse xenograft model, while the host mouse tissues were protected by MTA from 6-TG toxicity (13).

 Development of new drugs has been seriously hampered by the lack of clinically relevant, experimental in vivo cancer models required for drug efficacy evaluation.
-Only about 5% of potential new anticancer agents, that have successfully passed all required preclinical tests, have efficacy in clinical trials and are approved for clinical usage by the U.S. Food and Drug Administration (36).
-There is, therefore, a critical need for experimental models with improved ability to predict clinical drug efficacy (37).
-To overcome this hurdle, we have recently developed transplantable, patient-derived tumor tissue xenografts that have very high engraftment rates (>95%) in NOD/ SCID mice and closely resemble the original cancers in histopathology, biomarker expression, and genetic profiles (25, 32, 38-41).
-The LTL352 subrenal capsule xenograft line established from the patient's tumor closely resembles the patient's tumor particularly with regard to expression of the neuroendocrine marker, synaptophysin (Fig. 1), and the 9p21 MTAP-CDKN2A deletion (Fig. 2).
-That the 6-TG + MTA treatment indeed had an inhibitory effect on the solid tumor xenografts that was showed by the marked reduction in their growth rate (Fig. 4A), by decreases in Ki-67 expression (data not shown) and increases in caspase-3 expression and apoptotic bodies in the cancer cells (Fig. 4B).
-The protective effect of MTA was evident from the lack of weight loss of the (6-TG + MTA)-treated mice in contrast to the 6-TG-treated mice for which treatment with 6-TG, in the absence of MTA, was lethal.
+Only about 5% of potential new anti-cancer agents, that have successfully passed all required preclinical tests, have efficacy in clinical trials and are approved for clinical usage by the U.S. Food and Drug Administration (36).
+There is therefore a critical need for experimental models with improved ability to predict clinical drug efficacy (37).
+To overcome this hurdle we have recently developed 15 transplantable, patient-derived tumour tissue xenografts that have very high engraftment rates (>95%) in NOD/SCID mice and closely resemble the original cancers in histopathology, biomarker expression and genetic profiles (25, 32, 38-41).
+The LTL352 subrenal capsule xenograft line established from the patient's tumour closely resembles the patient's tumour particularly with regard to expression of the NE marker, synaptophysin (Fig. 1), and the 9p21 MTAP-CDKN2A deletion (Fig. 2).
+That the 6-TG+MTA treatment indeed had an inhibitory effect on the solid tumour xenografts was demonstrated by the marked reduction in their growth rate (Fig. 4A), by decreases in Ki67 expression (data not shown) and increases in caspase-3 expression and apoptotic bodies in the cancer cells (Fig. 4B).
+The protective effect of MTA was evident from the lack of weight loss of the 6-TG+MTA treated mice in contrast to the 6-TG-treated mice for which treatment with 6-TG, in the absence of MTA, was lethal.

-While further optimization of dose and scheduling is needed to increase the growth inhibitory effect, these studies show clearly that significant in vivo growth inhibition of MTAP-deficient solid tumors can be obtained, without toxicity to the host, by using 6-TG in combination with MTA.
+While further optimization of dose and scheduling is needed to increase the growth-inhibitory effect, these studies show clearly that significant in vivo growth inhibition of MTAP-deficient solid tumours can be obtained, without toxicity to the host, by using 6-TG in combination with MTA.
 This combination therapy should be especially useful for cancers without effective therapy.
-As MTA has been given safely to humans, we are planning clinical trials using this strategy in patients with tumors lacking MTAP.
+As MTA has been given safely to humans, we are planning clinical trials using this strategy in patients with tumours lacking MTAP.
 Unfortunately, in the case of the tissue donor for this study, he continued to require palliative treatments for local and metastatic progression over the following 18 months before dying of metastatic prostate cancer.